-This project uses Oracle Express 11g and SQL Developer 4.1.3.
-During your progress through the course, you have created the Northwind database and acquired access to the Human Resources database bundled in Oracle Express as hr.
-The project exercises in this project use only the Human Resources database.
-The schema is shown below.
+This project uses Oracle Express and SQL Developer.
+During your progress through the course, you have acquired access to the Human Resources schema bundled in Oracle Express as hr.
+The exercises in this project use this schema, which is shown below.

 Your results may vary slightly as some of the data may have changed as you proceeded through the course.
 You may want to reinstall the software to get a fresh start so your results will reflect those illustrations shown in this project, but it is not a requirement.